Your Questions Answered

 What are your hours?

-Can I just swing by to grab some honey or pick blueberries?
+Can I stop by outside of open hours to pick up some honey or pick blueberries?

 I have a group less than 10 that would like to pick blueberries.
 Can I make an appointment?